the story

 dv cam

 Shure SM11 wired lavaliere microphone – I bought Shure's least expensive lavaliere microphone when I was in Kolkata, India – four months into the trip.
-I wish I'd had it from the start.
-I clip it onto interviewees and, even in noisy surroundings, their audio sounds dynamic and clean.
+I wished I'd had it from the start.
+I clipped it onto interviewees and, even in noisy surroundings, their audio sounds dynamic and clean.
 I also use this microphone for my voiceovers.
 All the audio I captured before having this microphone is junk.

 microphone